osstech-jp/ldapcon2015/paper.md

 [^benchmark_result]: <https://github.com/osstech-jp/openldap/wiki/back_wt-benchmark>

 ## Analysis
- * We used 12-Cores CPU (24-Hyper-Threading).
+ * We used 2x6-Core CPU(24-Hyper-Threading).
 We may get more scalability on more CPUs.
  * The ADD graph is not broken. back-wt is faster overwhelmingly.
- * The Read performance is same level.
-However, it is necessary to consider back-wt does not implement the entry cache.
+ * The read performance is same level.
+However, it is necessary to consider that we did not implement entry cache.